Troubleshooting virtual machine network connection issues

 • Note: On a virtual standard switch, virtual machines cannot be placed on a vmkernel port group.
 Standard switches require that each vmkernel has its own port group.

 2. Ensure that the virtual machine has no underlying issues with storage or it is not in resource contention, as this might result in networking issues with the virtual machine.
-You can do this by logging into ESX/ESXi or Virtual Center/vCenter Server using the VI/vSphere Client and logging into the virtual machine console.
+This can be done by logging into ESX/ESXi or Virtual Center/vCenter Server using the VI/vSphere Client and logging into the virtual machine console.
 For more information, see Troubleshooting a virtual machine that has stopped responding (VM hang/freeze).

-Note: If you are experiencing network connectivity issues with the ESX/ESXi host or with multiple virtual machines, see ESXi hosts have intermittent or no network connectivity.
+Note: If there are network connectivity issues with the ESXi host or with multiple virtual machines, see ESXi hosts have intermittent or no network connectivity.

 5. Verify that the TCP/IP stack is functioning correctly.
 For more information, see Troubleshooting virtual machine TCP/IP connection issues.

-6. If this virtual machine was converted from a physical system, verify that there are no hidden network adapters present.
+6. If this virtual machine was converted from a physical system (P2V), verify that there are no hidden network adapters present.
 For more information, see Networking Error: IP address already assigned to another adapter.

-7. Verify that the port group of the virtual machine is configured with two vNICs to eliminate a NIC or a physical configuration issue.
+7. Verify that the port group of the virtual machine is configured with two vmnics to eliminate a NIC or a physical configuration issue.
 To isolate a possible issue:

-• If the load balancing policy is set to Default Virtual Port ID at the vSwitch or vDS level:
+• If the load balancing policy is set to Route Based on Virtual Port ID at the vSwitch or vDS level:

-• Leave one vNIC connected with one uplink on the vSwitch or vDS, then try different vNIC and pNIC combinations until you determine which virtual machine is losing connectivity.
+• Leave one vNIC connected with one uplink on the vSwitch or vDS, then try different vNIC and pNIC combinations until it is determined which virtual machine is losing connectivity.

-• You can also check esxtop output using the n option (for networking) to see which pNIC the virtual machine uses.
+• Also check esxtop output using the n option (for networking) to see which pNIC the virtual machine uses.
 Try shutting down the ports on the physical switch one at at time to determine where the virtual machine is losing network connectivity.
-This also rules out misconfiguration on the physical switch port(s).
+This also attempts to rule out misconfiguration on the physical switch port(s).

-8. Verify that the virtual machine portgroup is configured with the correct VLAN id and check the switchports connected to vmnics allowing that tagged vlan traffic, for reference Sample configuration of virtual switch VLAN tagging (VST Mode) (broadcom.com)
+8. Verify that the virtual machine portgroup is configured with the correct VLAN ID, and check the switchports connected to the vmnic allowing that tagged VLAN traffic, for reference Sample configuration of virtual switch VLAN tagging (VST Mode) For additional VLAN configuration on virtual switches, physical switches and virtual machines, see VLAN configuration on virtual switches, physical switches, and virtual machines.

-Note: ESXi does not log VM connectivity or communication (outside of port or physical link failures seen at the host level), so it is important to perform the troubleshooting steps in this article during the time you are experiencing the issue to be able to determine the cause.
+Note: ESXi does not log VM connectivity or communication (outside of port or physical link failures seen at the host level), so it is important to perform the troubleshooting steps in this article during the time the issue is taking place to be able to determine the cause.

 Additional Information

-Note: If connection to the default gateway is successful, but connections to other subnets are unsuccessful, then there is an issue in routing/Layer 3.
-Please contact your network team to determine why the Layer 3 connections are failing.
+Note: If connection to the default gateway is successful, but connections to IPs in other subnets are unsuccessful, then there may be an issue in routing/Layer 3.
+Please contact the local network team/admin that provides support for the physical network to determine why the Layer 3 connections are failing.

 For more information, see: